dgafka/zephir-BookStore/README.md

 This application scopes for best optimizalition.
 If you will find way to optimalize it even more, message me. <br/>
 It will help people looking for good example, improve their skills in writting good optimalized code in zephir.<br/><br/>

-It's still unfinished yet.
-Book's handlers must be tested first.
-Then the second application in clean php will be written.